 The history of video conferencing can be traced back to 1927.
 Bell Labs (known today as Nokia Bell Labs) enabled communication between government officials in Washington and the president of AT&T in New York City.
 While the audio was a two-way interaction – the video connectivity was merely one-way.
 But in recent years, video conferencing devices have grown to work themselves through a complex maze of telecom networks and AV capabilities to offer seamless connectivity.

-In today’s Product Wednesday article we look at why you need a 4K HDR camera with dual stream support for your video conferencing device, and how e-CAM83_USB (4K HDR USB camera) from e-con Systems™ is the perfect fit for your video conferencing and streaming applications such as telepresence robots, workplace video conferencing systems, airport kiosks, and digital signages.
+In today’s article, we look at why you need a 4K HDR camera with dual stream support for your video conferencing device, and how e-CAM83_USB (4K HDR USB camera) from e-con Systems™ is the perfect fit for your video conferencing and streaming applications such as telepresence robots, workplace video conferencing systems, airport kiosks, and digital signages.

 Video conferencing is the new normal